 South Korea is a fascinating country with so many things to offer.
 However, if you do not like big cities then Seoul would not make you very happy.
 Like most big cities nowadays, expect heavy traffic, crowded places and from time to time bad air quality.

-Lastly, living in South Korea as a foreigner proved to be more difficult that any other countries we lived in before.
+Lastly, living in South Korea as a foreigner proved to be more difficult than any other country we lived in before.
 Hence, we may not recommend South Korea as a first expat experience.

 gyeongbokgung 7